Mwiki: Overview

 Mwiki is popularly known in two ways, depending on location: Githurai Mwiki and Kasarani Mwiki.
 Githurai Mwiki is generally a high-density housing and low-income neighbourhood with closely built structures.
 Residents especially in Githurai Mwiki struggle with limited or poor infrastructure such as schools, due to the growing population.
 This led to the government to split Ruiru Sub-county into two: Ruiru and Githurai sub-counties.
 Mwiki in general has struggled with poor roads, that deem the area inaccessible.

 Mwiki has in the past also struggled with insecurity.
-It gained a reputation for being one of the breeding grounds of the Mungiki sect.
+After Uhuru's reign, a large population admitted to the fact that it is a safe space for the occupants after introduction of Mwiki Police Station. sect.

 Mwiki wards

 Mwiki produces two electoral wards with the same name in the counties of Kiambu and Nairobi City: Mwiki Ward in Kiambu is one of the wards in Ruiru Constituency, while Mwiki Ward in Nairobi is one of the five electoral wards within Kasarani Constituency.